-- a. from the succeeding spot if it occurs between downs.
-The ball remains dead; or - b. from the previous spot if the ball was in play.
+a. from the succeeding spot if it occurs between downs.
+The ball remains dead; or b. from the previous spot if the ball was in play.

-Two successive delay penalties during the same down, is unsportsmanlike conduct, and a 10-yard penalty shall be enforced.
+Two successive delay penalties during the same down, is unsporting conduct, and a 10yard penalty shall be enforced.